-The increasing popularity of ChatGPT has led to increased interest in tools that offer generative AI.
-Although ChatGPT is a popular tool, there are plenty of other useful alternatives on the market.
-So if you want to try out other services that offer a ChatGPT-like experience, you're in the right place.
-In this guide, we've listed a number of ChatGPT alternatives that you can try out.
+The growing popularity of ChatGPT has led to increased interest in tools that offer generative AI.
+Although ChatGPT is a popular tool, there are numerous other useful alternatives on the market.
+So if you want to try other services that offer a ChatGPT-like experience, you've come to the right place.
+In this guide, we've listed a number of ChatGPT alternatives for you to try.

 1. YouChat

-You.com was the first known search engine to integrate a chat assistant into the search results and is publicly accessible.
-In YouChat, you can ask questions like in ChatGPT and then receive answers from YouChat.
-YouChat uses current content from the Internet for the answers and also lists the sources from which the information for the answer was obtained.
-The answers can also be enriched with media such as tables, images, videos, code or diagrams.
-The two fee-based plans, YouPro and YouTeam, provide access to all available AI models, including GPT-4o and Claude 3.5 Sonnet, and cost $20 and $30 per month respectively.
+You.com was the first well-known search engine to integrate a chat assistant into its search results and make it publicly available.
+In YouChat, you can ask questions just like in ChatGPT and receive answers from YouChat.
+YouChat uses current content from the internet for its answers and also lists the sources from which the information for the answer was obtained.
+In addition, the answers can be enriched with media such as tables, images, videos, code, or diagrams.
+YouChat can be used both free of charge and for a fee.
+The two paid plans, YouPro and YouMax, offer access to all available AI models, including GPT-4o and Claude 3.5 Sonnet, and cost $20 and $200 per month.
+The Pro plan costs about $20/month when billed monthly, but is cheaper when billed annually, and offers up to ~64,000 tokens in usage.

 2. Jasper Chat

-For some time now, Jasper Chat has offered the option of integrating Google search results into replies.
-This function is extremely practical, as it allows current and relevant information to flow directly into the answers.
-Similar to Jasper, ChatGPT now also offers the option of using web searches to enrich answers with the latest information.
+Jasper Chat has offered the option of integrating Google search results into its responses for some time now.
+This feature is extremely useful, as it allows current and relevant information to be incorporated directly into the responses.
+Similar to Jasper, ChatGPT now also offers the option of using web searches to enrich responses with the latest information.
 The sources from which the answers originate are displayed below the answer in Jasper Chat:

 3. Microsoft Copilot (formerly Bing Chat)